dcernst/dcernst.github.io/teaching/mat226f23/syllabus.md

 </blockquote>

 ### Department and University Policies ###
-You are responsible for knowing and following the [Department of Mathematics and Statistics Policies]({{ site.baseurl }}/teaching/DepartmentPoliciesFall2021.pdf) (PDF) and other University policies listed [here](https://nau.edu/university-policy-library/wp-content/uploads/sites/26/Syllabus-Policy-Statements.pdf) (PDF).
+You are responsible for knowing and following the [Department of Mathematics and Statistics Policies]({{ site.baseurl }}/teaching/DepartmentPoliciesFall2023.pdf) (PDF) and other University policies listed [here](https://nau.edu/university-policy-library/wp-content/uploads/sites/26/Syllabus-Policy-Statements.pdf) (PDF).
 More policies can be found in other university documents, especially the [NAU Student Handbook](https://in.nau.edu/dean-of-students/Student-Handbook/) (see appendices).

 As per Department Policy, cell phones, MP3 players and portable electronic communication devices, including but not limited to smart phones, cameras and recording devices, must be turned off and inaccessible during in-class tests.
 Any violation of this policy will be treated as academic dishonesty.

 ### Important Dates ###
 Here are some important dates:

-- **September 1:** Last day to Drop/Delete (without "W")
-- **September 6:** Labor Day (no classes)
+- **September 4:** Labor Day (no classes)
-- **October 22:** Last day to withdraw from individual courses without a petition
-- **November 11** Veteran's Day (no classes)
+- **November 10** Veteran's Day (no classes)
-- **November 25-26:** Thanksgiving (no classes)
+- **November 23-24:** Thanksgiving (no classes)
-- **November 29:** Last day to withdraw from all classes
-- **December 8:** Final Exam (7:30-9:30AM)
+- **December 13:** Final Exam (10:00AM-12:00PM)

 ### Getting Help ###
 There are many resources available to get help.
 First, you are allowed and encouraged to work together on homework.
 However, each student is expected to turn in their own work.
-You are strongly encouraged to ask questions in our Discord discussion group, as I (and hopefully other members of the class) will post comments there for all to benefit from.
+You are strongly encouraged to ask questions in our discussion group, as I (and hopefully other members of the class) will post comments there for all to benefit from.
 You are also encouraged to stop by during my office hours and you can always [email me](mailto:dana.ernst@nau.edu).
 I am always happy to help you.
 If my office hours don't work for you, then we can probably find another time to meet.
 It is your responsibility to be aware of how well you understand the material.
 Don't wait until it is too late if you need help.  *Ask questions*!

 ### Changes to the Syllabus ###
 Any changes to this syllabus made during the term will be properly communicated to the class.